-Mental Health First Aid sections have been scheduled for Fall semester for both students and faculty/staff.
+Mental Health First Aid sections have been scheduled in Winter 2020 Semester!
 RSVP for training today.

 Suicide is a major public health concern and the 10th leading cause of death in the United States with over 40,000 people dying by suicide each year.
 Among teens and young adults, suicide is the 2nd leading cause of death in the United States.
 1,100 college student die by suicide every year in the United States.

 Suicide is complicated and tragic but it is often preventable.
 Knowing the warning signs of suicide and how to help and get help can help save lives.